koppanyh/kopForth/README.md

    - Simplify how status works
    - Split and refactor and reorganize files
    - Update BIOS to flush chars and use getchar on non-Windows systems
+   - Change `word_def` to be a union
+   - Simplified inner interpreter
  - v0.1
    - TLDR: Initial public release
    - MVP word set, supports word definition